Staged with Music

 The Core Actors from the May 5, 2018 productions reflections-

 Jeanne Snyder – Jeanne is a recently retired Marriage & Family Therapist.
 “Conversations with Ursula” is an exciting, engaging project to be participating in.
 Though a novice to acting, my work as a therapist has prepared me well to interpret emotions on many levels.
 I so appreciate the more experienced, talented cast who have supported my learning to help create this powerful production.

 Chaitania Hein – I have enjoyed the process of producing a staged reading immensely.
 I look forward to working with this cast on future productions.

-Marjon McDermott – The experience of inhabiting a character that was brainwashed tobelieve her participation in the Nazi regime was merelypatriotic and exemplary citizenry was mind altering… The distortionof truth and the subsequent mind set has always been part of humanity.
-However, to examine one’s beliefs, acknowledge grave errors, and seek not forgiveness, but an understanding of how those beliefs could even take hold, takes enormous courage.
-Personally, I hope to be a better watchdog of my own deeply held convictions going forward.
+Marjon McDermott – The experience of inhabiting a character brainwashed to believe her participation in the Nazi regime was merely patriotic and exemplary citizenry was mind-altering… The distortion of truth and the subsequent mindset have always been part of humanity.
+However, to examine one’s beliefs, acknowledge grave errors, and seek not forgiveness but an understanding of how those beliefs could even take hold takes enormous courage.
+I hope to be a better watchdog of my own deeply held convictions going forward.

 Iman Hein – As a regular member of

-Dirk Hein – Recounting the details of my mother’s life as I witnessed Chaitania write this piece over years and now produce it as a staged reading, evoked for me intense feelings and emotions, ranging from anxiety and avoidance, to inspiration, to being on a mission to influence current events.
+Dirk Hein – Recounting the details of my mother’s life as I witnessed Chaitania write this piece over the years and now produce it as a staged reading evoked for me intense feelings and emotions, ranging from anxiety and avoidance to inspiration to being on a mission to influence current events.